-Rinse the rice well in a mesh colander, then shake to drain.
+Rinse the white rice well in a mesh colander, then shake to drain.
 Let the rice continue draining over the sink while you blend together the cooking liquid.

 In a blender, combine the roma tomatoes, garlic, onion, and 1 ½ cups of water.
 Blend till the mixture is smooth.
 Pour the tomato mixture through another mesh colander or sieve into a large bowl, pushing the solids to extract as much flavored juice as possible.
 Reserve the juice and discard the solids.